-Since 1993, ERS has calculated "normalized prices" based on 5-year lagged averages of actual market prices (e.g., an average of 2011-15 market prices is used to calculate the national normalized prices for 2016).
-State-level normalized prices for 2016 were calculated by multiplying the national-level normalized prices by the average ratios of the State-level market prices to the national market prices for 2013-15.
+Since 1993, ERS has calculated "normalized prices" based on 5-year lagged averages of actual market prices (e.g., an average of 2013-17 marketing-year prices is used to calculate the national normalized prices for 2018, for the 2019 ERS report year).
+State-level normalized prices for 2018 (for the 2019 ERS report year) were calculated by multiplying the national-level normalized prices by the average ratios of the State-level market-year prices to the national market prices for 2015-17.
 National price indices are as reported in USDA, National Agricultural Statistics Service (NASS) QuickStats.

-At user request, starting with the 2015 report, the hog sector was broken out into two sectors, barrows & gilts (cwt) and sows (cwt).
-Starting with the 2016 reporting year, the ERS normalized price set is reduced from the original four table set to include only tables 1-3 (national-level normalized prices received, national-level price indices, and State-level normalized prices received).
-Since 2013, USDA's NASS no longer computes or publishes price indices for reference periods 1967=100 or 1977=100, and since 2014 for 1990-92=100.
+Starting with the 2015 report, the hog sector was split into two commodities, barrows & gilts (cwt) and sows (cwt).
+Starting with the 2016 reporting year, the ERS normalized price data was reduced from the original four-table set to include only tables 1-3 (national-level normalized prices received, national-level price indices, and State-level normalized prices received).
 Beginning in January 2014, NASS updated its base reference period to 2011 (i.e., 2011=100).
 Therefore, the original ERS national price indices tables (2 and 3) were consolidated into one table (table 2) (for national-level price indices with the reference period 2011=100).
 The original table 4 (from earlier reports) has been relabeled here as table 3.